mrsbawb/100-days-of-code/log.md

 **Thoughts:** I feel like I'm beginning to get a better handle on If/Else statements, and was happy to be able to complete the FizzBuzz exercise without looking at the answer.

 **Link(s) to work:** https://gist.github.com/mrsbawb/d4ea8db204f97ccd54d722fcb6231b37

+### Day 5: January 24, 2018

+**Today's Progress:** Attempted a couple of the old challenges on r/dailyprogrammer

+**Thoughts:** Definitely more confident with if/else statements.
+The third problem on r/dailyprogrammer is a cipher, and I'm not sure how to solve it yet.
+Will keep at it and try again.

+**Link(s) to work:** https://gist.github.com/mrsbawb/4acb646540e55226749e0f226b6cbe01